hotosm/pdc-documentation/README.md

 ### Multi-language Sites

-This template allows for building multi-language sites by simply creating directories for each language needed, following the same directory structure as a single language site. an example folder structure is as follows:
+This template allows for building multi-language sites by simply creating directories for each language needed, following the same directory structure as a single language site.
+An example folder structure is as follows:

 ```
 content/